fancy517/cripto_app/README.md

 2. Comment the line 28 of the same file.
 3. Uncomment the line 29 of the same file.
 4. Save changes.
-5. Execute the App/reload the running App
+5. Execute the App/reload the running App.